TANGO2: Clinical significance

 Mutations in the TANGO2 gene may cause defects in mitochondrial β-oxidation and increased endoplasmic reticulum stress and a reduction in Golgi volume density.
 These mutations results in early onset hypoglycemia, hyperammonemia, rhabdomyolysis, cardiac arrhythmias, and encephalopathy that later develops into cognitive impairment.
+Abnormal autophagy and mitophagy have been associated with TANGO2-related disease and may explain the varying presentation in muscle biopsies, including secondary abnormal fatty acid and mitochondrial metabolism.